Temporal Label Smoothing for Early Event Prediction: Experimental setup

 \subsection{Early prediction tasks}

-We demonstrate the effectiveness of our method on three clinical early prediction tasks, inspired by existing literature and published benchmarks.
-All tasks deal with electronic health records from the ICU, where early prediction of organ failure or acute deterioration is critical to patient management \citep{sutton2020}.
+We demonstrate the effectiveness of our method on different clinical early prediction tasks to understand its added value.
+These tasks are established in existing literature and published benchmarks and deal with electronic health records from the ICU, where early prediction of organ failure or acute deterioration is critical to patient management~\citep{sutton2020}.
+Clinical events are labeled following internationally accepted criteria \citep{harutyunyan2019multitask, yeche2021}.

-Our work is first benchmarked on the prediction of acute \textit{circulatory failure} and mild \textit{respiratory failure} within the next $h=12$ hours.
-These tasks are part of HiRID-ICU-Benchmark (HiB) \cite{yeche2021}, built on the publicly available HiRID dataset \citep{hyland2020}.
-The dataset contains high-resolution observations of over 33,000 ICU admissions.
-Our third evaluation task consists of early prediction of patient mortality, or \textit{decompensation}, within a horizon of $h=24$ hours.
-Although less clinically relevant, this task has been widely studied in the machine learning literature \citep{bellamy2020evaluating}.
-Defined in the MIMIC-III Benchmark (M3B) \citep{harutyunyan2019multitask}, this task originates from the widely used MIMIC-III dataset \citep{johnson2016}, counting approximately 40,000 patient stays.
+Our work is first evaluated on the prediction of acute circulatory failure within the next $h=12$ hours, as defined in the HiRID-ICU-Benchmark (HiB)~\citep{yeche2021}.
+This task is based on the publicly available HiRID dataset~\citep{hyland2020}, containing high-resolution observations of over 33,000 ICU admissions.
+We also investigate early prediction of patient mortality, or \textit{decompensation}, within a horizon of $h=24$ hours -- a widely studied task in the machine learning literature~\citep{bellamy2020evaluating}.
+We use the framework defined in the MIMIC-III Benchmark (M3B) \citep{harutyunyan2019multitask} for the MIMIC-III dataset~\citep{johnson2016}, counting approximately 40,000 patient stays.
+Positive label prevalence is 4.3\% and 2.1\% of time points for circulatory failure and decompensation prediction respectively.

-All three clinical events are labelled following internationally accepted criteria as in~\mbox{\citet{harutyunyan2019multitask}} and \citet{yeche2021}.
-Positive label prevalence is 4.3\%, 38.6\%, and 2.1\% of timepoints for circulatory, respiratory failure, and decompensation prediction respectively -- with rarer events associated with more severe states, in this instance.
 Further details on task definition and data pre-processing are provided in Appendix~\ref{appendix:dataset_details}.

+\paragraph{Alternative tasks.} To investigate a third clinical event prediction task, we also considered predicting respiratory failure in intensive care patients~\citep{yeche2021}.
+Unfortunately, ambiguous labeling led to close to random performance for all considered methods.
+Instead, we benchmarked TLS and baselines on a subtask with better defined labels, prediction of the onset of mechanical ventilation and reached similar conclusions to other tasks in Section~\ref{sec:results}.
+Experimental details are included in Appendix~\ref{appendix:resp}.